 Deciding on the number of kids you want to have is one of the most important decisions you’ll make about your family and lifestyle.
 And if you’re like most families, you’ve probably considered the best age gap between your firstborn and subsequent kids.

-Although there is never an “ideal” age gap between kids, family planning is always a very personal decision.
-Parents usually consider their age and health, as well as their finances and careers
+There is never an “ideal” age gap between kids.
+Family planning is always a very personal decision.
+Parents usually consider their age and health, as well as their finances and careers.

 However, if getting pregnant is not as easy the second time around, it’s normal to feel concerned about how this might impact your plans to grow your family.